Apricot and mustard glazed ham

 - 5 lbs 2.3 kg whole ham, cooked and cured

-- 1 teaspoon 1 teaspoon ground allspice (optional)
+- 1 tsp 1 tsp ground allspice (optional)

-- Soak the apricots, for at least a few hours but preferably over night, to make them soft.
-Drain them and chop finely.
+- Soak the apricots for at least a few hours, but preferably overnight, to soften them.
+Drain the apricots, and chop finely.

-- Mix the apricots with the rest of the ingredients for the glaze with an immersion blender or in a food processor until pureed.
+- Combine the apricots with the rest of the glaze ingredients.
+Process using an immersion blender or in a food processor until pureed.

-- Preheat your oven to 350°F (175°C).
-Use a sharp knife to cut across the top of the ham to create a square pattern.
-Place in a greased roasting pan and pour water in the pan until about half an inch up (you might need to add more during the roasting).
+- Preheat oven to 350°F (175°C).
+Use a sharp knife to cut a pattern of squares on the top of the ham.
+Place in a greased roasting pan.
+Pour water in the pan until about half an inch up.
+You might need to add more during the roasting.
 This keeps the ham from drying out.

 - Use a thermometer placed in the thickest part of the ham - when it shows 120°F (50°C) it's done.
 Cover with foil towards the end if the top is getting to much color.

 - Slice thinly and serve with your favorite side dishes.